mcollina/make-promises-safe/README.md

 ### with core dumps

-You can also trigger a core dump when an unhandledRejection occurs by setting the enableRejectionCoreDumps environment variable.
+You can also create a core dump when an unhandled rejection occurs:

 ```
-enableRejectionCoreDumps=true node server.js
+require('make-promises-safe').abort = true
 ```
 ## License